30Owls/rsschool-cv/cv.md

 #### About
 Hi, my name is Oleg.
 4 years ago I had a short experience as a junior frontend developer.
-During this time I managed to work with html, css, sass, pug, js(beginner), vue js(beginner), node js(beginner), react(beginner).
+During this time I managed to work with **html, css, sass, pug, js(beginner), vue js(beginner), node js(beginner), react(beginner)**.
 Unfortunately the circumstances gone in a way where I had to change what I do for a living.
-Now I want to get back to basics to remember everything I forget and start my way to become frontend developer.
+Now I want to get back to basics to refresh everything I forget and start my way to become frontend developer.

 #### Code